Optional features

 See the configuration and enforcement sections below to understand how to configure both request and response policies and how those policies are enforced by F5 AI Gateway.

-To enable the header propagation feature, add the CUSTOM_HEADERS flag to the AIGW_FEATURES environment varaible in values.yaml.
+To enable the header propagation feature, add the CUSTOM_HEADERS value to the aigw.featureFlags key specified in the values.yaml.

 aigw: